Calla lily care basics for gardeners

 Watering calla lilies

 Watering your calla lilies is an important part of their care.
-It’s essential to keep the soil moist, but not overly wet or soggy.
+It’s essential to keep the soil moist but not overly wet/soggy/muddy.
 The best way to determine when and how much water your calla lilies need is by feeling the soil with your finger.
 If it feels dry about 1 inch below the surface, then it’s time to water them.
+Calla lilies do like their soil a bit wetter than true lily types.

-It’s also important not to over-water your calla lilies as too much can cause root rot, which can lead to plant death.
-Make sure there is adequate drainage in the area where you have planted them and check for standing water after each rainstorm or heavy watering session.
-If any puddles remain for more than a few hours then you should consider relocating them or improving drainage in that area before planting again next season
+It’s also important not to over-water your calla lilies, as too much stagnant water can cause root rot, which can lead to plant death.
+Make sure there is adequate drainage in the area where you have planted them, and check for standing water after each rainstorm or heavy watering session.
+If any puddles remain for days, then consider relocating them or improving drainage in that area if the plants are suffering.

 Calla lily care